iliorik/GigaShell/README.md

 ### Conversational Modes - Overview

-Often it is important to preserve and recall a conversation and this is kept track of locally. `sgpt` creates conversational dialogue with each llm completion requested.
+Often it is important to preserve and recall a conversation and this is kept track of locally. `giga` creates conversational dialogue with each llm completion requested.
 The dialogue can develop one-by-one (chat mode) or interactively, in a REPL loop (REPL mode).
 Both ways rely on the same underlying object, called a chat session.
 The session is located at the [configurable](#runtime-configuration-file) `CHAT_CACHE_PATH`.

 ### Listing and Showing Chat Sessions